 Tip: Keep in mind that the Cardinal does not run daily, only three days a week.
-Trains depart end-of-the-line stations (Chicago and New York) on Wednesdays, Fridays and Sundays so getting off the train requires lodging for two or three nights in most cases.
+Getting off the train to sightsee requires lodging for multiple nights in most cases.

 2. Daniel Boone’s Town

 Maysville, Kentucky was settled by Daniel Boone, was the birthplace of Rosemary Clooney and is home to the National Underground Railroad Museum and the Kentucky Gateway Museum Center.
 Along the Ohio River, the city is small, but you can walk a few blocks to the riverfront French Quarter Inn and the Moon River Bed and Breakfast.
-WinStay Inn and Suites is also a 30-minute walk away or check Airbnb for rentals near the station.
+Days Inn is also a 30-minute walk away or check Airbnb for rentals near the station.
 Note that we may earn commission if you book a hotel through Amtrak Guide.

 You may want to rent a car at the local Enterprise (be sure to reserve in advance), but Cardinal arrival times in Maysville aren’t the best: westbound trains arrive around midnight and eastbound trains arrive around 5 a.m. assuming no delays, so you’ll need to walk to accommodations upon arrival.
 However, renting a car at a later time expands sightseeing options and makes hiking and cabin rentals possible.